Gizra/Gizra-Way-Book/productivity/productivity-user-guide.md

 Go to [http://productivity.gizra.com](http://productivity.gizra.com)

-# Month Report
+# Monthly Report

-In this section you can see all your reported hour in a month view.
+In this section you can see all your reported hour in a monthly view.

 ![](/images/productivity/month_report.jpg)